 Restricted stock, options or other instruments, which provide the ability to acquire shares of our common stock that are antidilutive are excluded from the computation of diluted earnings per share.
-There were 1 million antidilutive instruments outstanding for the years ended December 31, 2022 and 2021.
+There were 1 million antidilutive instruments outstanding for the years ended December 31, 2021 and 2020.
+There were no antidilutive instruments outstanding for the year ended December 31, 2019.